-More on Contextualization...
+More on Contextualization...This is not an easy point to earn...
+But you can do it!
 [4 or more sentences... setting the scene!]

 Many students try for this point and fail, because they simply don't elaborate and are too brief... some don't earn it because they don't remain relevant to the prompt.